Netflix/hollow/docs/diving-deeper.md

 }
 ```

-The `HollowHashIndex` has the same facility for listening for delta updates as `HollowPrimaryKeyIndex`, however unlike primary key index, hash index does a full re-index even on delta updates whereas primary key index refreshes more efficiently on delta updates.
+The `HollowHashIndex` has the same facility and caveats for listening for delta updates as `HollowPrimaryKeyIndex`
+(see above section on "Keeping an Index Up To Date"), however unlike primary key index, hash index does a full re-index
+even on delta updates whereas primary key index has the ability to refresh more efficiently on delta updates.
+This ability
+for primary key index is under evaluation and it will be enabled by default at some point in the future.